 If the taste problem is due to allergies or sinusitis, the doctor may give you medicine to relieve the stuffy nose.
 If a medicine you are taking is to blame, your doctor may recommend that you change your dose or switch to a different drug.

-A CT scan may be done to look at the sinuses or the part of the brain that controls the sense of smell.
+A CT scan or MRI scan may be done to look at the sinuses or the part of the brain that controls the sense of smell.